Operación Masacre by Rodolfo Walsh | When literature needs to be dangerous

 On June 9, 1956, twelve innocent men gathered in a house in Vicente López, a suburb of Greater Buenos Aires, to listen to the final of the South American middleweight boxing championship.
 Most of them had no idea that another fight was going on in Buenos Aires as they listened to the match.

-Before the boxe match was over, the Province Police unlawfully broke into the house and captured the twelve men assuming they were involved, but without moving accusations.
+Before the boxing match was over, the Provincial Police unlawfully broke into the house and captured the twelve men, assuming they were involved, but without making accusations.
 Then, a few hours later, they brought them to a desert field to execute them.
-The massacre would have passed under silence wasn’t it for the strenuous investigation of a young journalist and writer, Rodolfo Walsh.
+The massacre would have passed under silence were it not for the strenuous investigation of a young journalist and writer, Rodolfo Walsh.

 In November ’56, Walsh started investigating the shooting.
 A search which eventually led him to find seven hidden survivors and to demonstrate the blatant unlawfulness and invalidity of the Police’s actions.
 But finding a publishing house was almost as hard as reconstructing those facts.
 After a long, unsuccessful search, he managed to make his findings public in the form of nine articles ina weekly newspaper.
 He gave them the title Un libro que no encuentra editor (A book that can’t find a publisher).
 Then, in December 1957, he finally found one.
 Operación Masacre came out as a book, and it was bound to make history.